safedep/docs.safedep.io/docs/guides/defect-dojo-integration.md

 ```

 - `vet` will create a new engagement in DefectDojo
-- `vet` will report the policy violations as new findings in DefectDojo
+- `vet` will report the policy violations as new findings in DefectDojo.
+Learn more about [queries](../advanced/build-your-own-querie.md) and [policy as code](../advanced/policy-as-code.md)

 **Note:** `vet` currently reports only policy violations to DefectDojo.
 Feature enhancement to